sameerahmahmood/if1-sum1-task1/README.md

 #### Considerations
 The structure and overall design of the program were done in a way that were:
 1. Simple and easy to use
-2. Modular i.e. breaking down program into modules
+2. Modular i.e. breaking down the program into modules
 3. Readable code

 #### Future Enhancements